True West (play): Act Two

 Lee returns from his golf game at noon, with a set of golf clubs that Saul has given him.
 He tells Austin that the clubs are part of an advance that Saul has promised him for the story idea outline that he "dictated" to Austin.
 They celebrate until Lee informs Austin that he expects Austin to write the screenplay.
 Austin questions this, knowing he has his own work, but Lee goes on to inform him that Saul has chosen to drop Austin's screenplay.
 Austin warns Lee that he needs to be careful with messing about with this line of work and that he has a lot at stake on his own project.
 The scene ends with Austin threatening to leave and go to the desert as Lee tries to calm him down.

 Austin confronts Saul about his decision to buy Lee's screenplay.
 He argues that Saul only offered to buy the screenplay because he lost a bet on the golf course.
 Saul wants Austin to write both his and Lee's story, but Austin refuses.
 Austin thinks that Lee's story is without merit or plausibility.
 Due to Austin's rejection of the job, Saul decides to drop Austin's story and to find a different writer for Lee's story.
 The scene ends with Saul making plans for lunch with Lee.

 Austin is drunk and annoying Lee, who is now at the typewriter, laboriously trying, hunt-and-peck style, to type out a screenplay.
 Austin taunts his brother with advice and says that this is the first time he has enjoyed spending time with Lee since he arrived.
 He insists that Lee is not a real screenwriter, and when Lee informs him that he has an advance coming on his script, Austin claims he could burgle houses just as well as Lee can.
-Lee bets that he couldn't even steal a toaster, but they can't agree on the stakes.
-Instead Lee asks in earnest for Austin's help with the technical parts of the writing, offering to pay him money and then disappear like their father did and leave Austin alone.
+Lee bets that he could not even steal a toaster, but they cannot agree on the stakes.
+Instead, Lee asks in earnest for Austin's help with the technical parts of the writing, offering to pay him money and then disappear like their father did and leave Austin alone.
 Austin argues about how well their father ended up, and the scene closes as they drink together.